Euphredes/Phaedrah/README.txt

  haptics
 and acoustics,
 to stay closest.
-I bear the w of my
+I bear the weight of my
  interests.

 VLI.